Skip to main content

 You can add support to use the Psiphon network by following these extra steps:

--tags psiphonflag is required because the Psiphon codebase is licensed under the GPL, which can impose license restrictions on your own code.
-You may want to consider obtaining a special license from them. -
+The -tags psiphon flag is required because the Psiphon codebase is licensed under the GPL, which can impose license restrictions on your own code.
+You may want to consider obtaining a special license from them.

 Step 2: Run the MobileProxy